Romería de El Rocío: Origins and brotherhoods

-The original brotherhood of Almonte is already documented in 1640, in a testament granted before the scribe of Villa Almonteña, D. Juan Bautista Serrano, on 1 January 1640, by Juan de Medina "el Viejo".
-In 1653 the patron saint of the town of Almonte was proclaimed and from these years the name of Virgen del Rocío began to spread, to the detriment of the previous one of Santa María de las Rocinas.
-It is at this time that the first filial brotherhoods are founded, among which is that of Villamanrique de la Condesa and the brotherhood of Pilas.
+The original brotherhood of Almonte was documented by the scribe of Villa Almonteña, D. Juan Bautista Serrano, on 1 January 1640, by Juan de Medina "El Viejo".
+In 1653, the patron saint of the town of Almonte was proclaimed.
+The name Virgen del Rocío began to spread, to the detriment of the previous Santa María de las Rocinas.
+It is at this time that the first filial brotherhoods were founded, among which are those of Villamanrique de la Condesa and of Pilas.

-Between the second half of the 17th century and the beginning of the 18th century, a series of brotherhoods emerged in towns near the village, such as La Palma del Condado, Moguer or Sanlúcar de Barrameda -although recent research alludes to this brotherhood as the oldest- Subsequently, the Rota and El Puerto de Santa María arose, disappearing soon after the latter two during the Napoleonic wars, to be re-founded later.
-Throughout the 19th century, four other brotherhoods emerged: Triana, Umbrete, Coria del Río and Huelva.
+Between the second half of the 17th century and the beginning of the 18th century, a series of brotherhoods emerged in towns near the village, such as La Palma del Condado, Moguer and Sanlúcar de Barrameda.
+Subsequently, Rota and El Puerto de Santa María also arose, disappearing soon after the latter aforementioned two during the Napoleonic Wars, to be re-founded later.
+Throughout the 19th century, four other brotherhoods emerged, in Triana, Umbrete, Coria del Río and Huelva.

-Between 1880 and 1913, a time of great convulsions in Andalucía, no new brotherhood emerged, but from that last date until the beginning of the 21st century, dozens of new filial brotherhoods have been created, adding up to the 110 sisterhoods that currently exist.
-Thus, in the decade of 1910 the brotherhoods of San Juan del Puerto (1913), Rociana del Condado (1919) and Benacazón (1915) emerged.
-Two epochs of special founding effervescence are also noteworthy in this long period, the second republic, with nine new brotherhoods in just three years and especially the period that began with the Democratic Transition, since more than half of the present brotherhoods, standing out the time of the Andalusian autonomic process, between 1977 and 1982, with fifteen brotherhoods filiales and the cuatrienio 1984-1987, with fourteen new brotherhoods.
+Between 1880 and 1913, a time of great change in Andalucía, no new brotherhoods emerged; up to 110 sisterhoods developed, that currently remain today.
+In the 1910s, the brotherhoods of San Juan del Puerto (1913), Rociana del Condado (1919) and Benacazón (1915) were founded.
+Two periods of heavy filial foundings are also noteworthy in this time, the Second Republic, with nine new brotherhoods in just three years.
+In the period that began with the Democratic transition, more than half of the present brotherhoods were founded, notably during time of the developing Andalusian autonomy (1977–1982), which saw fifteen filiales.
+The cuatrienio (1984–1987) saw fourteen new brotherhoods.